danlunt1976/UM_Bristol/IT_Support.md

 ## Day-to-day user support

 * IDL standard libraries in one place.
 * warranty renewal for all Lenovo machines.
-Dan put in request to faculty.
-David is exploring 3rd-party warranty.
+Dan put in request to faculty, which was successful.
+David is exploring 3rd-party warranty and sent serial numbers.
+David still waiting for reply.
 * deepmip/umbrella from wordpress to campuspress?  pros/cons...?
-* freeze wiki to read-only: [http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/](http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/)
+* ~freeze wiki to read-only: [http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/](http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/)~ and switch to static copy
+* Check mechanism for updates to the user quota stats page: [http://paleo-wikis.ggy.bris.ac.uk/wiki/bridge/Computing/StorageStats#Pliocene]

 ## Long-term support